-Set up in 2015, UrbanVolt funds, fits and maintains LED lighting for commercial operations in their manufacturing plants, warehouses, car parks and offices.
+Set up in 2015, UrbanVolt offers Light as a Service.
+It funds, fits and maintains LED lighting for commercial operations in their manufacturing plants, warehouses, car parks and offices.

 It makes its money by sharing the savings to the business as a result of the low-energy installations.

-The Dublin-based company says it delivers net cash savings of 50 per cent on average to businesses on their spend on energy, and has saved its clients over €20 million to date.
+The Dublin-based company delivers net cash savings of 50 per cent on average to businesses on their net lighting bill, and has saved its clients over €20 million to date.

 UrbanVolt is led by former Merrill Lynch banker Kevin Maughan and employs 22 people.

 In November it agreed a €30 million deal with Swiss green energy operation SUSI.

 It is a main LED lighting supplier for Bord Gáis’s 30,000 business customers.

 Heaslip was introduced to its founder by sports agent Damien O’Donohoe.

 “I wanted to do something in sustainable energy and this was something that was very different,” he told The Sunday Business Post earlier this year.